Barteus/aws-lambdas/manual/README.md

 ## Pros:

-- simple and fast to implement
+- simple and easy to understand
 - great for education purposes

 ## Cons: